 - Deliberate Coaching Book Study Site: This interactive study of the Deliberate Coaching book by Gavoni and Weatherley includes summaries, a scavenger hunt, a Padlet, and other engaging resources.

-- Classroom Environment and Teaching Assessment - Revised (CETA-R): This comprehensive evidence-based practice tool may be used as part of a collaborative process for identifying current strengths and priorities to enhance classroom practices that are “effective for all students and essential for some.”
+- Classroom Environment and Teaching Assessment (CETA): This comprehensive evidence-based practice tool may be used as part of a collaborative process for identifying current strengths and priorities to enhance classroom practices that are “effective for all students and essential for some.”